caiottavares/cloudbuild-trivy/README.md

 # cloudbuild-trivy

-Cloudbuild pipeline to scan vulnerabilities on Docker images with Trivy.
+Cloudbuild pipeline to scan vulnerabilities on Docker images, Config files and FileSystem with Trivy.

 # Requirements